AlecSands/idea_shuffle/README.md

 ## Documentation

-The scope document that was used to guide the development of this web application can be found here: https://docs.google.com/document/d/1gFspUJHuTq6Q1Px7u029CLwlKXO_vt_5K79j6dG_xvk/edit?usp=sharing
+The scope document that was used to guide the development of this web application can be found [here](https://docs.google.com/document/d/1gFspUJHuTq6Q1Px7u029CLwlKXO_vt_5K79j6dG_xvk/edit?usp=sharing).

 ### Completed Features